vxcontrol/ncform/CONFIG.md

         },
         linkFields: [ // Associated fields. when the value changes, it will trigger some actions of the associated field, such as rules check
           {
-            fieldPath: '', // The associated item field path. such as 'user.name'，'user[i].name'
+            fieldPath: '', // The associated item field path. such as 'user.name', 'user[i].name'
             rules: [], // The rules, such as ['required'] }
         ],